 Advanced Modern- Chris Harris’ Modern classes are designed to build a technique balanced by correct alignment, strength, flexibility, coordination, and musicality.
 Using elements from Nikolais/Louis, Graham, Limón, & Hawkins techniques dancers explore the inner connections (breath, core to distal, head to tail, top to bottom, homo-lateral, and cross-lateral) that are necessary for freedom and ease in creative, outward expression.

-Pre Professional- This level is by invitation only and is a serious training ground for students wishing to pursue a career in classical ballet.
+Pre-Professional- This level is by audition only and is a serious training ground for students wishing to pursue a career in classical ballet, to see more information regarding the pre-professional program please click here.

 Youth Beginning Ballet- (Ages 9 and up) This class covers the fundamentals of ballet in an encouraging, disciplined atmosphere, helping the student to progress quickly to age appropriate goals.
 Perfect for the recreational dancer once a week or the late starter.